isabella232/data-box-samples/multipleDataBoxExportScript/README.md

 Before you begin, make sure you have:

 - Windows client
-- Azure subscription to use for your Azure Data Box or Azure Data Box Heavy resources
-- Resource group to use to manage the resources
 - PowerShell 5.1 or later
-- Az PowerShell 6.4.0
+- Az PowerShell 6.4.0 or later
-- `multipleDataBoxExport` script, stored in a convenient location
+- `generateXMLFilesForExport.ps1` script, stored in a convenient location

 ### Install Azure PowerShell